Kong/docs.konghq.com/app/_hub/traceableai/traceableai/overview/_index.md

 title: Overview
 ---

-Traceable's Kong plugin lets traceable capture a copy of the API traffic that is flowing through Kong's API Gateway.
-Using this data Traceable is able to create a security posture profile of  APIs hosted on Kong.
-Traceable plugin is also capable of blocking traffic coming from malicious actors and IPs into Kong API Gateway.
+Traceable's Kong plugin lets Traceable capture a copy of the API traffic that is flowing through {{site.base_gateway}}.
+Using this data, Traceable is able to create a security posture profile of APIs hosted on Kong.
+Based on its findings, the Traceable plugin can also block traffic coming from malicious actors and IPs into {{site.base_gateway}}.

 ## How it works

-The Traceable Kong Plugin captures request and response data to forward to a locally running Traceable Module Extension(TME).
+The Traceable Kong Plugin captures request and response data to forward to a locally running Traceable Module Extension (TME).

 ## Prerequisites
 The Traceable Kong Plugin requires a Traceable Platform Agent to be deployed in your environment.
-For complete deployment instructions of the Traceable Platform Agent please visit the [traceable.ai docs site](https://docs.traceable.ai/docs/k8s).
+For complete deployment instructions of the Traceable Platform Agent, visit the [traceable.ai docs site](https://docs.traceable.ai/docs/k8s).

 ## How to install

-Once you have deployed a Traceable Platform Agent you are ready to install the plugin using the LuaRocks package manager:
+Once you have deployed a Traceable Platform Agent, you are ready to install the plugin using the LuaRocks package manager:

 1. Install the traceable plugin: